1919 Chicago mayoral election: Cook County Labor nomination

 Inspired by the Bolshevik revolution in Russia (the ramifications of which had not yet been fully understood in America), union figures organized to create the Independent Labor Party of Cook County.
 The party nominated John Fitzpatrick, the esteemed chairman of the Chicago Federation of Labor.

 Fitzpatrick claimed to be motivated to run after, in November 1918, city council (in Fitzpatrick's belief, acting under the direction of Rodger Sullivan) nixed a deal he had brokered with Mayor Thompson to appoint two union figures to the city's school board.

 To formally nominate Fitzpatrick and a party ticket to run alongside him, an executive committee was formed and a convention of approximately 400 delegates was held.
 Among those participating in the convention was Margaret Haley of the Chicago Federation of Teachers.

 The party's stated goal was to create (modeled after the Bolsheviks) a soldiers and sailors council to promote the advancement of "political and industrial democracy at home".

 Socialist nomination

 The Socialist Party nominated John Collins.
+He had previously been their nominee in the 1901 Chicago mayoral election and 1905, as well in the 1904 Illinois gubernatorial election and the 1908 Illinois lieutenant gubernatorial election.